 Most pediatric poisoning is 0–4 years household exposure: cleaning products, the medicine cabinet, lamp fuel, cosmetics, or vitamin overdoses.
 Steps:

-- Call 114 UZEM first.
-The UZEM physician will ask the substance, amount, and the child's age and weight, and tell you whether home observation is sufficient or hospital referral is required.
-Anadolu Agency reports the UZEM physician saying they "receive approximately one thousand calls per day," with 70 percent of cases human-caused [6].
+- Call 114, the National Poison Information Center (UZEM), first.
+The on-call physician will ask the substance, amount, and the child's age and weight, and tell you whether home observation is sufficient or hospital referral is required.
+Anadolu Agency reports the National Poison Information Center (UZEM) physician saying they "receive approximately one thousand calls per day," with 70 percent of cases human-caused [6].

-- Do not induce vomiting unless UZEM tells you to — it is contraindicated, especially with corrosives (bleach, drain cleaner) and hydrocarbons (kerosene, lamp oil), where vomiting worsens lung injury.
+- Do not induce vomiting unless the National Poison Information Center (UZEM) tells you to — it is contraindicated, especially with corrosives (bleach, drain cleaner) and hydrocarbons (kerosene, lamp oil), where vomiting worsens lung injury.

 - Bring the substance with you: the original packaging, label, or remaining quantity helps the hospital decide on the antidote.